Andy Harris (politician)

+Prior to entering politics, Harris worked as an anesthesiologist at Johns Hopkins University and served as a commanding officer for the Johns Hopkins Naval Reserve Medical Unit from 1989 to 1992.
+He was elected to the Maryland Senate in 1998, after defeating incumbent F. Vernon Boozer in the Republican primary.
+He first represented the 9th district from 1993 to 2003, then the 7th district until 2011; both districts included parts of northeastern Baltimore County.

+Harris was first elected to Congress in 2010, after defeating incumbent Frank Kratovil in the general election.
+He became the chair of the House Freedom Caucus in September 2024, after his predecessor, Bob Good, lost his Republican primary in June 2024.

 Early life, education, and career

 Harris's father was Zoltán Harris, an anesthesiologist who was born in Miskolc, Hungary, in 1911 and emigrated to the U.S. in 1950; his mother, Irene (Koczerzuk), was born in Zarice, Poland.
 Harris was born in New York, grew up in Queens, and attended Regis High School in Manhattan.

 Harris earned his BS in biology (1977) and his MD (1980) from Johns Hopkins University.
-The university's Bloomberg School of Hygiene and Public Health conferred his MHS in 1995 in health policy and management and health finance and management.
+The university's School of Hygiene and Public Health conferred his MHS in 1995 in health policy and management and health finance and management.

-Harris served in the Navy Medical Corps and the U.S. Naval Reserve as a lieutenant commander on active duty during Operation Desert Storm.
-He previously worked as an anesthesiologist, an associate professor of anesthesiology and critical care medicine, and as chief of obstetric anesthesiology at the Johns Hopkins Hospital.
+Harris served in the Navy Medical Corps and the U.S. Naval Reserve as a commander on active duty during Operation Desert Storm.
+He previously worked as an anesthesiologist, an associate professor of anesthesiology and critical care medicine, and as chief of obstetric anesthesiology at Johns Hopkins Hospital.
 Harris also served as commanding officer for the Johns Hopkins Naval Reserve Medical Unit from 1989 to 1992.

 Maryland General Assembly

 Harris was first elected to the Maryland Senate in 1998 for District 9, including part of Baltimore County.
 He defeated his predecessor, Minority Leader F. Vernon Boozer, in the 1998 primary election.
 A major factor in the race was Boozer's role in derailing an attempt to ban partial-birth abortion a year earlier; the bill's sponsor, fellow state senator Larry Haines, supported Harris's primary bid.
 In the general election he defeated Democratic nominee Anthony O. Blades.

 Harris's district was later redrawn to be District 7, representing parts of Harford County, succeeding Norman Stone.
 He defeated Democratic nominee Diane DeCarlo in the general election in 2002, and from 2003 to 2006 served as the minority whip.
 He was reelected in 2006, defeating Patricia A. Foerster.
 He was succeeded by J. B. Jennings.

+In August 2001, following speculation that U.S. representative Bob Ehrlich would run for governor of Maryland in 2002, Harris formed an exploratory committee to explore a potential run for Congress in Maryland's 2nd congressional district.
+He ultimately decided against running.